THE FOUR BOOKS CURRICULUM

 Transmission of the Confucian Way

 Welcome to the traditional Confucian curriculum.
-Below are links to the “Four Books” with Wing-tsit Chan’s public domain translations alongside the Classical Chinese text for bilingual study.
-When encountering Confucian terminology, you can consult our handbook “Learning of the Way: An Explanation of Terms.”
+Below are links to the “Four Books” with Wing-tsit Chan’s public domain translation alongside the Classical Chinese for bilingual study.

 1. Great Learning《大學》